 5) What is The Main Difference between IDS and IPS?

-As the name indicates, IDS (Intrusion Detection System) detects the intrusions and an administrator prevent the intrusion carefully.
-Whereas in the IPS (Intrusion Prevention System), the system finds the intrusion and prevent it for better protection.
+As the name indicates, IDS (Intrusion Detection System) detects intrusions, and an administrator prevents the intrusion carefully.
+In the IPS (Intrusion Prevention System), the system finds the intrusion and prevents it for better protection.

 6) Explain The CIA Model?

-CIA (Confidentiality, Integrity, and Availability) is a common model that is used to develop a security policy.
+CIA (Confidentiality, Integrity, and Availability) is a common model to develop a security policy.
 It consists of the following concepts:

 - Confidentiality: Ensure the confidential and private data is accessed only by the authorized users

 - Integrity: It means the information is in the right format

 - Availability: Ensure the data and other required resources are available to those users who need them

 In simple words, the firewall is a network security device that is mainly designed to monitor incoming and outgoing traffic and blocks data based on the security rules.
 Firewalls are considered the best option to protect the network from worms, malware, viruses, remote access and content filtering.